"Due on Sale" Clause in a Mortgage or Trust Deed

-Sample verbiage found in a mortgage for a one- to four-family dwelling is below:
+Sample verbiage found in a mortgage for a one- to a four-family dwelling is below:

 Transfer of the Property or a Beneficial Interest in Borrower.
 If all or any part of the Property or any interest in it is sold or transferred (or if a beneficial interest in Borrower is sold or transferred and Borrower is not a natural person) without Lender's prior written consent, Lender may, at its option, require immediate payment in full of all sums secured by this Security Instrument.
 However, this option shall not be exercised by Lender if exercise is prohibited by federal law as of the date of this Security Instrument.